OVER 40 YEARS OF SERVICE!

 QUICK TURN AROUND AND KNOWLEDGEABLE SERVICE

 Our crew understands that having electrical issues can be frustrating.
 We keep our vans stock with the most common parts for quick service.
-Every job completed by our technicians is backed by a full satisfaction guarantee to ensure your protection.
+Every job completed by our electricians is backed by a full satisfaction guarantee to ensure your protection.
 You can feel confident knowing all crew members that enter your home are licensed, background checked, drug tested, and loaded with experience.
 We are ready to assist with your electrical repair, remodel, installation, or replacement.

 Dr. Watts Electric has answered our customers most commonly asked question.
 Since each home electrical situation is different, we will study your case and provide an array of options.